urbit/docs/docs/arvo/internals/ford/commentary.md

 A structure can either be a direct gate, or it can be a simple core.
-Either one is parsed with `++hoof`, so we distinguish the two cases by requireing core references to be prefixed by a `*`.
+Either one is parsed with `++hoof`, so we distinguish the two cases by requiring core references to be prefixed by a `*`.

           ++  hoof
             %+  cook  |=(a=^hoof a)